-8.6.1 Freshbooks.com, plus access by https:// secure log-in by website Admin Brian Austin.
+8.6.1 Mailchimp.com, Freshbooks.com (historical) plus access by https:// secure log-in by website Admin Brian Austin.

 8.7 In certain circumstances, We may be legally required to share certain data held by Us, which may include your personal data, for example, where We are involved in legal proceedings, where We are complying with legal requirements, a court order, or a governmental authority.

-8.8 Important note: for each product or service you buy from us, if you opt to delete your user account on InternetTIPS.com, your transactions stored on third party payment processing sites, such as PayPal.com, Freshbooks.com, our business bank, etc., are NOT deleted, when your user account is deleted at InternetTIPS.com, and is NOT included in any data exports you may request on our web site.
+8.8 Important note: for each product or service you buy from Us, if you opt to delete your user Account on InternetTIPS.com, your transactions stored on third party payment processing sites, such as PayPal.com, Freshbooks.com, Mailchimp.com, Our business bank, etc., are NOT deleted, when your user Account is deleted at InternetTIPS.com, and is NOT included in any data exports you may request on Our web site.

-Why: when you make a payment to us using a credit card, debit card, or through using bank-to-bank payments, the information you submit, you send to, and is stored by third parties, not by InternetTIPS.com or SoftRight Services.
+Why: when you make a payment to Us using a credit card, debit card, or through using bank-to-bank payments, the information you submit or you send to, is stored by third parties, not by InternetTIPS.com or SoftRight Services.
 Therefore, you should contact the relevant third parties directly to exercise your data rights with them.

 9. What Happens If Our Business Changes Hands?

 9.1 We may, from time to time, expand or reduce Our business and this may involve the sale and / or the transfer of control of all or part of Our business.